When is my product considered a radio product?

 During the COVID-19 situation, we take all the needed actions to protect our staff and customers to the best of our abilities.

-I sent a request a for quotation.
-When can I expect an response?
+I sent a request for a quotation.
+When can I expect a response?

 Thank you for your request for a quote.
 We will get back to you within 3 business days.

 What are CE, FCC and ISED markings?